phetsims/function-builder/images/functions/README.md

-These icons were generated using the following manual process:
+Function icons (PNG files) were generated using the following manual process:

 1. Open assets/function-icons.ai in Adobe Illustrator
 2. Select an icon and copy it